enewe101/corenlpy/README.rst

-.. corenlp-xml-reader documentation master file, created by sphinx-quickstart on Wed Jul  6 22:46:00 2016.
+.. corenlpy documentation master file, created by sphinx-quickstart on Wed Jul  6 22:46:00 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.